sbmlteam/libsbml/README.txt

 This README file describes libSBML, a library for reading, writing and manipulating files and data streams containing the Systems Biology Markup Language (SBML).
-The library supports both SBML Level 1 (version 1 and 2) and SBML Level 2.
+The library supports both SBML Level 1 and SBML Level 2.

-The library is written in ISO C and C++ and currently provides an API for the languages C, C++, Java, Python, Lisp, Perl and MATLAB.
+The library is written in ISO C and C++ and currently provides an API for the languages C, C++, Java, Lisp, Perl, Python and MATLAB.
 LibSBML is known to run on Linux, Windows, and MacOS X, but is portable and support for other platforms should be straightforward to implement.